ArchiveBox/abx-spec-behaviors/README.md

 BehiavorBus.on('DISCOVERED_OUTLINK',  async (...) => ... add it to crawl queue  ...)
 ```

-It's one step up from TamperMonkey, with the ability to define event listeners for `window` events, puppeteer lifecycle events, service worker / browser extension events, and other events that your tool chooses to dispatch.
+It's one step up from TamperMonkey/Greasemonkey, with the ability to define event listeners for normal `window` DOM events, but also puppeteer lifecycle events, service worker / browser extension events, and other events that your crawling environment may choose to dispatch.

 **Key Concepts:**